TTTrew21/My-learning-programs/README.md

 Provide step-by-step instructions on how to install your project.
 This could include cloning the repository, installing dependencies, etc.

 ## Usage

-How to run the hello.py file?
-type `python hello.py` in the terminal.

 ## Contributing